munechika-koyo/smartdoor_host/README.md

 A Django web application to manage NFC keys for smartdoor cliant.

-![Smartdoor Host Web Home Page](docs/images/homepage.png) *Caption: This website Homepage, where the administrator can see and manage the list of user's keys.*
+![Smartdoor Host Web Home Page](docs/images/homepage.png) *Caption: This website's Homepage, where the administrator can see and manage the list of user's keys.*

-This repository includes `Dockerfile` and `docker-compose.yaml` files so that you can easily setup web application in a docker container.
+This repository includes `Dockerfile` and `docker-compose.yaml` files so that you can easily setup the web application in a docker container.
-However, before open the web homepage, it required to set the following configurations.
+The instruction to deploy is given as follows.

 ## 1. Set environmental values

-Before starting the docker containers, you need to write the environmental values in `.env` file.
+Before starting docker containers, you need to write environmental values in `.env` file.
 The following script is the example to write in `.env` file.
 ```bash
 # === PostgreSQL ==========================================
 POSTGRES_USER=postgres